 Generator Extension Cords: What’s Safe, What’s Not, and Why It Matters

-For detailed gauge and length recommendations, see extension cord sizing for generators.
+For detailed gauge and length recommendations, see Extension Cord Sizing for Generators.

 What Makes an Extension Cord Generator-Safe?

-Common Extension Cord Mistakes
+Common Generator Extension Cord Mistakes

-• Using indoor extension cords outdoors
+• Using indoor-rated cords outdoors

 • Daisy-chaining multiple cords together

-• Running cords through doors or windows
+• Running cords under rugs or through tightly closed doors

 Carbon Monoxide Safety Still Applies